howerj/cdb/readme.md

 reopening the database with a new handle.
-The only valid operation to do after getting an error from any of the functions that operate on a "cdb\_t" handle is to call "cdb\_status" to query the error value that is stored internally.
+The only valid operation to do after getting an error from any of the functions that operate on a "cdb\_t" handle is to call "cdb\_status" to query the error value that is stored internally, and to call "cdb\_close" on that handle (only once).

+You cannot call "cdb\_status" on a closed handle.

 "cdb\_status" should return a zero on no error and a negative value on failure.
 It should not return a positive non-zero value.